RU-System-Software-and-Security/CovTesting/Figure 2 and figure 3/README.md

 ## General Steps:

+1. Run 'fuzzing.py' to generate new training data to be added to the original training dataset.
+To generate T1-T10, please modify the [order_number](https://github.com/DNNTesting/CovTesting/blob/250ac8148a1532f900d4129ac24423fba3c3b1cf/Figure%202%20and%20figure%203/fuzzing.py#L336) from 0 to 9 in sequence.
+All results will be stored at 'fuzzing/nc_index_{}.npy'.format(order_number)

+compare_coverage.py: add the generated training dataset to the original training dataset and test the coverage. (figure 2)

 fuzzing_testset.py + exchange_testing_dataset.py: Run 'fuzzing_testset.py' firstly, and then run 'exchange_testing_dataset.py'. generate the new testing dataset.

-fuzzing.py: use DeepHunter to generate new training data to be added to the original training dataset

-order_number 0~9, results will be stored at (fuzzing/nc_index_{}.npy)

-compare_coverage.py: add the generated training dataset to the original training dataset and test the coverage. (figure 2)

 retrain_robustness.py: add the generated training dataset to the original training dataset and then retrain the model.
 The retrained model are saved at ('new_model/' + dataset +'/model_{}.h5'.format()).
 Then this file will measure the Robustness of the model. (figure 3)